Introduction to graph theory and basic algorithms: Duality

 \end{proof}

-\begin{lm} The dual polyhedron is convex. \end{lm} \begin{proof} Since the graph of dual polyhedron $D(P)$ is dual to the graph of a polyhedron $P$, then in the same way like in lemma~\ref{lm:dualsquare} this matching can be continued to the matching between faces and multi-angles of the polyhedron $P$ and the dual polyhedron $D(P)$ such that there is correspondence between the edges of a face and a multi-angle and the vertices of the face are corresponded to the faces of the multi-angle (see figure~\ref{fig:dualpoly}).
+\begin{lm} The dual polyhedron is convex. \end{lm} \begin{proof} Since the graph of dual polyhedron $D(P)$ is dual to the graph of a polyhedron $P$, this matching can be continued in the same way like in the lemma~\ref{lm:dualsquare} to the matching between faces and multi-angles of the polyhedron $P$ and the dual polyhedron $D(P)$ such that edges of faces are corresponded to edges of multi-angles, and vertices of faces are corresponded to faces of the multi-angles (see figure~\ref{fig:dualpoly}).